Raw blueberries before bed aid in sleep & weight loss

 Furthermore, too much added sugar at night may affect sleep quality and sleep onset latency.[3]

-In addition, eating raw blueberries at dinner supports a good night’s sleep because they’re high in water.
-Actually, fresh blueberries are 84% purified water.
-All fruits are natural water filters!
+In addition, eating raw blueberries at dinner supports a good night’s sleep because they’re 84% water.

 So, it’s advised to eat lots of foods naturally high in water like fruits and drink at least 64 oz of water during the day.